hzeller/bant/README.md

 bant list-targets //...     # list all targets of current project bant list-targets -r //...  # also recursively following all dependencies
 ```

+#### Dependency Graph

+The commands `depends-on` and `has-dependent` allow to extract the forward and
+reverse dependencies of build targets.

 #### lib-headers